MSW and Yard Waste from Apple Maggot Quarantine areas are subject to WSDA and Douglas County regulations. Click here for more information.

 Waste Approval Process

-Waste Management has a defined waste screening protocol for each of its Subtitle D non-hazardous waste facilities, which protects both our employees and the environment.
-For all industrial and special waste streams, the generator or agent must complete a Generator’s Non-Hazardous Waste Profile (available online at wmsolutions.com) for review by our technical staff.
+WM has a defined waste screening protocol for each of its Subtitle D nonhazardous waste facilities to protect both our employees and the environment.
+For all industrial and special waste streams, the generator or agent must complete a Generator's Non-Hazardous Waste Profile (available online at wmsolutions.com) for review by our technical staff.

 Community Partnerships and Involvement

-The Greater Wenatchee Regional Landfill and Recycling Center is proud to be an active supporter of local school groups and community programs including the Boy Scouts of America, Rebuilding Together, and Washington State University (WSU) Extension Outreach.
+The Greater Wenatchee Regional Landfill is proud to be an active supporter of local school groups and community programs.

 As a result of our hands-on environmental education and biodiversity work, this site has earned prestigious certification from the Wildlife Habitat Council.
 Biodiversity projects currently underway include: